Quasisymmetric Schubert calculus: Introduction

-To connect with the topology of \autoref{thm:main-K}, we find it useful to define the quasisymmetric monomial glides via a cancellative formula involving the \emph{M\"obius function} on a certain partially-ordered set.
-However, to calculate explicitly with quasisymmetric monomial glides it is preferable to have an explicit non-cancellative combinatorial formula.
-In \autoref{sec:glides-via-Mobius}, we establish such a formula.
-Our formula uses ``sliding'' combinatorics analogous to that appearing in \cite{Assaf.Searles, Pechenik.Searles}, although there are some differences. \autoref{thm:main-K} follows from the more precise version established in \autoref{thm:K-classesAgreewithGlidePolys}.\\ \\ {\bf This paper is organized as follows.} In \autoref{sec:cohomology}, we establish \autoref{thm:main-H}, matching the cellular basis of $H^*(J(\C\bP^\infty))$ with the combinatorics of monomial quasisymmetric functions.
+{\bf This paper is organized as follows.} In \autoref{sec:cohomology}, we establish \autoref{thm:main-H}, matching the cellular basis of $H^*(J(\C\bP^\infty))$ with the combinatorics of monomial quasisymmetric functions.
 In \autoref{sec:glides-via-Mobius}, we introduce quasisymmetric monomial glides and prove a combinatorial formula for them.
 In \autoref{sec:K-thy-james-reduced-prod}, we construct a ``cellular'' $K$-theory basis of $K(J(\C\bP^\infty))\,\widehat{\otimes}_\Z\,\Q$ and connect it to the combinatorics of $\mQSym$ and quasisymmetric monomial glides, establishing \autoref{thm:main-K}.
 The brief \autoref{sec:not_normal} explains the geometric obstacles to simplifying the construction of \autoref{sec:K-thy-james-reduced-prod}.
-Finally, in \autoref{sec:flag}, we sketch the extension of \autoref{thm:main-H} to James reduced products of a general class of CW complexes, with special emphasis on finite-dimensional generalized flag varieties and the classifying spaces $BU(k)$; for example, \autoref{thm:BUk} gives an explicit positive combinatorial rule for the cellular structure coefficients of $H^*(J(BU(k)))$.
+Finally, in \autoref{sec:flag}, we sketch the extension of \autoref{thm:main-H} to James reduced products of a general class of CW complexes, with special emphasis on finite-dimensional generalized flag varieties and the classifying spaces $BU(k)$.
+In particular, \autoref{thm:BUk} gives an explicit positive combinatorial rule for the cellular structure coefficients of $H^*(J(BU(k)))$.